-The Civil War Institute’s Brian C. Pohanka Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts and documents, assisting with the management of historic landscapes, leading children’s programs, and conducting independent historical research.
+CWI's Funded Internship Program offers Gettysburg College students a special opportunity to do paid work on the frontlines of history, giving public tours of iconic historic sites, gaining hands-on experience with original artifacts and documents, assisting with the management of historic landscapes, engaging in digital history, leading children’s programs, and conducting independent historical research.
 APPLICATIONS FOR THE SUMMER 2024 PROGRAM ARE DUE FEBRUARY 12, 2024.
 See the APPLICATION INFORMATION page for descriptions of the available positions for 2024.

-Participants receive a $1,500 stipend from the CWI and free on-site housing at their respective parks/museums.
+Participants receive a $2,500 stipend from the CWI (at minimum) and free on-site housing at their respective parks/museums.
 Applicants need not be history majors or specialists in the Civil War era, although good communication skills, substantial interest in the past, and a desire to share that interest with others are essential.
-The Pohanka program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection, and is administered according to Gettysburg College’s nondiscrimination policy, details of which can be found on the Admissions/Financial Aid website.
+The internship program is open to all matriculated Gettysburg College students, although first-years, sophomores, and juniors receive priority in selection, and is administered according to Gettysburg College’s nondiscrimination policy, details of which can be found on the Admissions/Financial Aid website.